python/cpython/Doc/c-api/typeobj.rst

       void tp_free(void *self);

-   An initializer that is compatible with this signature is :c:func:`PyObject_Free`.
+   This function must free the memory allocated by :c:member:`~PyTypeObject.tp_alloc`.

    **Inheritance:**

+   Static subtypes inherit this slot, which will be :c:func:`PyObject_Free` if inherited from :c:data:`PyBaseObject_Type`.
+Exception: If the type supports garbage collection (i.e., the :c:macro:`Py_TPFLAGS_HAVE_GC` flag is set in :c:member:`~PyTypeObject.tp_flags`) and it would inherit :c:func:`PyObject_Free`, then this slot is not inherited but instead defaults to :c:func:`PyObject_GC_Del`.

-   This field is inherited by static subtypes, but not by dynamic subtypes (subtypes created by a class statement)
+   Dynamic subtypes (created by a class statement) do not inherit this slot.

    **Default:**

-   In dynamic subtypes, this field is set to a deallocator suitable to match :c:func:`PyType_GenericAlloc` and the value of the :c:macro:`Py_TPFLAGS_HAVE_GC` flag bit.
+   For dynamic subtypes, this slot defaults to a deallocator suitable to match :c:func:`PyType_GenericAlloc` and the value of the :c:macro:`Py_TPFLAGS_HAVE_GC` flag.

-   For static subtypes, :c:data:`PyBaseObject_Type` uses :c:func:`PyObject_Free`.
+   For static subtypes, this slot is inherited (see above).

 .. c:member:: inquiry PyTypeObject.tp_is_gc